 Forest Stewardship Plans

-A forest stewardship plan must be prepared by all forest agreement holders under the Forest Act.
+A forest stewardship plan is legally required under the Forest and Range Practices Act and provides a high-level overview of proposed forestry activities.
 Forest stewardship plans are publicly available for review and comment.
 BCTS advertises when the plan is available and allows at least 60 days for comments to be received.
-Most BCTS business areas have their own forest stewardship plans.

 Guidance & Resources